garrandall/popular-music-data/tracks/majesty-nicki-minaj-eminem-labrinth.md

-Demented with the pen, I'll make the mothafucker detonate I wanna make it acapella, wait, I gotta set a date With the devil and celebrate, together we can renovate And re-develop hell awaits, and I'ma get a special place...now...
-Take a ride with me, hop into my time machine
+Demented with the pen, I'll make the mothafucker detonate I wanna make it acapella, wait, I gotta set a date With the devil and celebrate, together we can renovate And re-develop hell awaits, and I'ma get a special place...now Take a ride with me, hop into my time machine
 I'ma take the driver's seat as I thrust into hyperspeed Like I'm a meteorite, and mothafuck the fucking media